stuartcusackie/sglide/README.md

 # SCIE SGlide

-A simple helper function for safely generating Statamic-Glide image urls from fields as well as path strings.
+A simple helper function for safely generating Statamic glide image urls from fields as well as path strings.

 ## Installation